HingeCraftGlobal/hingecraft-global/README.md

-# HingeCraft Global - Complete Project Repository
+# HingeCraft Global - Automation Project

-**Complete HingeCraft Global System with Charter Project, Database, and All Keys**
+**Complete Automation Project Repository**

-This repository contains the complete HingeCraft Global system including the charter project, full database with all keys, and all project files.
-Automation pipeline and ML work have been backed up separately.
+This repository contains ALL data for the automation project, including the Notion automation system and ML automation pipeline.

 ---